mincong-h/mincong-h.github.io/_posts/2017-12-09-sonar-integration-with-maven.md

 SonarQube will create it for you automatically after the first analysis report upload.

+## SonarCloud Configuration

+If you're using [SonarCloud][sonar-cloud], you might be interested in the following configuration too.

+- If you're going to store your code analysis as _private_ project in SonarCloud, you need to ask the organization administrator to create this project first.
+Then, you can upload the code analysis via Jenkins.
+- It's preferable to use a machine account to upload code analysis via Jenkins.
+  Before uploading, ensure that the machine account has enough permission to do it.
+In other words, this account need to be a member of the target organization.

 ## Next Steps

 Now we've successfully configured the Sonar scanner in Maven for the first